 A mortgage is a loan used to purchase a house.
 But there are very few mortgages available that will cover the total cost of the home.

 This provides the lender with the assurance that you are vested in the property.
 Otherwise, you may be more likely to default on the mortgage because you didn’t spend any of your own money on the house.
-While most people won’t miss payments and go into foreclosure, banks make this an across-the-board requirement.
+Most people won’t miss their monthly mortgage payment and end up in foreclosure.
+However, lenders typically require it across the board.

 Best Mortgage Lenders

 Traditionally, banks required individuals to have a 20% down payment on a house to qualify for a loan.
 But it wound up making homeownership extremely exclusionary.

 After all, that amounts to $40,000 on a $200,000, and most people don’t have that kind of money lying around.
 So while 20% remains the standard down payment preferred by most lenders, it’s no longer the norm.

 In fact, data shows that the average down payment amount is shrinking due to young first-time home buyers.
 But there are some benefits to saving up a larger down payment of 20% before buying a home, and they can add up to some pretty significant savings over time.

 Even beyond financial reasons, putting in an offer letter with a 20% down payment with a conventional loan can make you a more attractive buyer when you’re competing for a specific house.